-Market impacts had a limited negative impact of 4%-point on the Solvency II ratio.
-The decrease in interest rates had a positive impact, however, this was offset by the impact of spread and other movements.
-The VA of 7 bps at the end of 2020 remained stable compared to year-end 2019.
-In December 2020, SRLEV signed an additional longevity reinsurance transaction which had a 6%-point positive impact on the Solvency II ratio of Athora Netherlands.
+Market impacts had a positive impact of 4%-point on the Solvency II ratio.
+The movements in interest rates and decrease of spreads had a positive impact, partly offset by the impact of the VA decrease from 7 bps at the end of 2020 to 3 bps at the end of 2021 and the increased inflation expectations.